goranrsbg/files-shuffle/README.md

 ## Getting started

-Click on the green button "Clone or download" -> Download ZIP, open the "dist" folder and then run ShuffleMyFiles.jar.
+Click on the green button "Clone or download" -> Download ZIP, open the "binaries" folder and then run ShuffleMyFiles.jar.

 ## Prerequisites